Time to read: 8 minutes, 38 seconds

 You will likely see a

-90GCatalinaSSH.img item.
-This is a fully installed and configured macOS Catalina image with a 90G disk size.
+sonoma-90gb-orka3-arm item list.
+This is a fully installed and configured macOS Sonoma image with a 90GB disk size.
 It also has an admin user configured and SSH and Apple Screen Sharing access enabled.

 - In the sidebar, click VM Configs.

-If this is the first time you're using Orka, you will get a blank screen.
+If this is your first time using Orka, you will get a blank screen.

-- On the VM Configs page, click Create and fill in the form:
+- On the VM Configs page, click Create config and fill in the form:

 - Name: Set any user-friendly name that will help you recognize the VM.